kakaoenterprise/terraform-provider-kakaocloud/docs/data-sources/image.md

 description: |-
   The kakaocloud_image data source retrieves information about a specific image in KakaoCloud.
   It returns attributes such as image name, description, operating system details, disk and RAM requirements, visibility, and current status.
-  Use this data source when you need to: - Reference an existing image by its ID in your Terraform configuration. - Dynamically obtain image attributes (e.g., OS type, minimum disk/RAM requirements) without hardcoding them. - Validate that an image is available and shared correctly across projects before creating dependent resources.
+  Use this data source when you need to:
+  Reference an existing image by its ID in your Terraform configuration.Dynamically obtain image attributes (e.g., OS type, minimum disk/RAM requirements) without hardcoding them.Validate that an image is available and shared correctly across projects before creating dependent resources.
 ---

 # kakaocloud_image (Data Source)